 - Apple Loaf Cake - A quick apple loaf cake with a glossy caramel glaze.
 A great way to use up those Bramley apples.

-👩🍳 More recipes you might like
+👩🍳 More recipes using lemon curd

 Recipe

-Easy Lemon Curd Loaf Cake
+Simple Lemon Curd Loaf Cake

 Equipment